rhiaro/aseedoncesown/index.md

 But it's not lost, he told himself.
 It's never lost.
 It's accessible, then, for everyone, for ever more.
 He reassured himself by searching through the central database interface for information he knew had only been carried in the heads (or, perhaps, hearts) of friends from his youth.
 What Cryptum Lesjid Daracrin a-Uisir had eaten for breakast on the day of her partner's death, and why it mattered.
 Why Ancht Byallamora Daracrin a-Teprem had volunteered for the space walk which saved a thousand lives, and cost him his own.
 What Cryptum Elshwynn Daracrin an-Imtux had seen in him, in Cryptum Effingis Daracrin a-Teprem, in spite of everything.
 The kinds of things you only search for if you know to look.
 The kinds of things that are so deep in the Volt, so undiscoverable, that they might as well be lost.
 Effingis shuddered involuntarily.
 His friends were gone, all of them.
 Yet he could still find out their secrets.
 The things they never expected anyone to know, suddenly exposed.
 Or if not exposed, then vulnerable.

 He closed the interface down.
 He was torn between whether this would be what they wanted, whether this was the immortality they had envisioned, or if he was violating their memories.
 What secrets of this world would Breatsch T'Lin be able to look up once he was gone?
-[5015]

-——–

-"The journey will be hard on you," said Freilum Anmorth.
-"And the time on the station even more so.
-Are you sure about this?
-Be aware that you're going against my advice."

-"Just give me what you can to get me there," said Effingis.
-"And let me worry about the rest."

-Anmorth was loading him up with drugs to shield him from radiation sickness, to strengthen his lungs, to reduce dizziness.
-Anything he could think of.
+* * *

 "The journey will be hard on you," said Freilum Anmorth.
 "And the time on the station even more so.
 Are you sure about this?
 Be aware that you're going against my advice."